Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 Ac is autonomous, meaning that it can express the transposase that is needed to cut loose the transposon.
 Ds is nonautonomous and cannot express the transposase and thus it needs the Ac for transposition.
 In yeast cells, the Ds is used (called MiniDs) that is inserted in the [Ade2 gene](https://www.yeastgenome.org/locus/S000005654/go) and thereby disrupting this gene.
-The cells are induced to express the transposase Ac that cuts out the Ds and repairs the Ade2 gene.
+The cells are induced to express the transposase Ac located on a plasmid that cuts out the Ds and repairs the Ade2 gene.
 Only cells in which the Ade2 gene is repaired are able to form colonies again.
 The excised Ds transposon reinserts randomly in the DNA.
 However, since the original location of the Ds transposon is the Ade2 gene, the genomic locations around this Ade2 are more likely to have the transposon reinserted compared with other genomic regions (e.g. see figure 1 in Michel et.al.
 2017).
+Also each chromosome has a transposition bias towards the centromeres because a centromeric plasmid is used.
 All cells are then put in media where only cells grow that have a repaired Ade2 gene, so that only the cells where the transposon is not excised from the Ade2 are diluted since they are outcompeted by the cells that have their transposons excised.

 (See next figure for the following section).